dccuchile/beto/README.md

 # Beto - Spanish version of the BERT model

-Spanish version of the [BERT model](https://github.com/google-research/bert)
+Spanish version of the [BERT model](https://github.com/google-research/bert) (to be completed, hopefully soon...)